dreamking60/d3-start-to-finish-leanpub/manuscript/07 D3 Selections.md

   .selectAll('p');
 ```

 They’re similar but there is a difference: when selections are chained **the selection keeps a record of the parent element**.
-In the previous example the selection keeps a record of the parent element (`div.second`) of the selected `p` elements.
+In the previous code snippet the selection keeps a record of the parent element (`div.second`) of the selected `p` elements.

 This will come in useful when joining data.
 For now, don’t worry too much about this, but just remember that selections can be chained.